hyegen/StudentApiDemo/README.md

-Fetching data project from Mssql with Rest API.
+Fetching data with Rest API.